thewca/wca-regulations/wca-regulations_2012.md

 ## Article 4: Scrambling
 - 4a) A scrambler must apply the scramble sequences.
 - 4b) Puzzles must be scrambled using computer-generated random scramble sequences.
 Scrambles must be available only to the WCA Delegate and the scrambler.
 Generated scrambles must not be inspected before the competition, and must not be filtered or selected for in any way by the WCA Delegate.
-[ACTION: Guideline: We should make clear that delegates should never re-generate any scrambles to replace other ones, because that is considered filtering.
-Thus, it would not be permitted to glance at the scrambles and generate the entire competition again in order to generate "fairer" scrambles.]
 - 4d) Scrambling orientation
     - Cube puzzles and Megaminx must be scrambled with the white (otherwise the lightest colour) face on top and green (or the darkest adjacent face by default) on the front.
     - Pyraminx must be scrambled with the yellow (or the lightest colour by default) face on bottom and green (or the darkest adjacent colour by default) on the front.